Rudolph Schaeffer School of Design: History

-The school founder, Rudolph Frederick Schaeffer had studied in Munich (1914 to 1915) through the United States Commission of Education, learn about the study of color, design, and craft and how it was being taught in public, industrial, and trade schools.
+The school founder, Rudolph Frederick Schaeffer had studied at the Academy of Fine Arts, Munich (1914 to 1915) through the United States Commission of Education, learn about the study of color, design, and craft and how it was being taught in public, industrial, and trade schools.
 He also studied color theory under Ralph Johonnot.

 The Rudolph Schaeffer School of Design was an art school founded in 1924 in San Francisco, California.
 Originally named the Rudolph Schaeffer School of Rhythmo-Chromatic Design, located at 136 St. Anne Street with large front windows looking out on Saint Mary's Square and Beniamino Bufano's Sun Yat Sen statue, in the Chinatown neighborhood of San Francisco.
 Other artists had studios in the Anne Street building, including Bertha Lum and Frances Revett Wallace.
 "St. Mary's Square sloped down from Sun Yat Sen and the poplar trees, a beautiful sloping park where the Chinese women and mothers used to bring their children and spread a blanket and have their lunch and sit there in the sun; our students used to go out and sit in the park and enjoy that park.
 Then the city came along and condemned the whole street, this little St. Anne Street running at the base of the park, and a parking lot for the Stauffer Chemical Company on the other side, and a small hotel at either end of St. Anne Street running from California to Pine."